lhernanz/flash/README.md

 Flash a local or remote Raspberry Pi SD card image.

 OPTIONS:
   --help|-h       Show this message
-   --bootconf|-C  Copy this config file to /boot/config.txt --config|-c    Copy this config file to /boot/device-init.yaml (or occidentalis.txt)
-   --onlyconf|-o  Configure an already written image (useful for testing) --hostname|-n  Set hostname for this SD image --ssid|-s      Set WiFi SSID for this SD image --password|-p  Set WiFI password for this SD image --clusterlab|-l Start Cluster-Lab on boot: true or false --device|-d    Card Device
+  --device|-d     Choose device to flash to (e.g. 'sdb' for /dev/sdb) --onlyconf|-o   Configure an already written image (useful for testing) --bootconf|-C   Copy this config file to /boot/config.txt --hostname|-n   Set hostname for this SD image --ssid|-s       Set WiFi SSID for this SD image --password|-p   Set WiFI password for this SD image --raspbian|-r   Raspbian mode: This will configure a raspbian image by using
+                                 use the ssid, password and hostname parameters if present.
+It will also enable ssh support.

+Hypriot exclusive OPTIONS:
+  --config|-c     Copy this config file to /boot/device-init.yaml (or occidentalis.txt)
-   --userdata|-u  Copy this cloud-init config file to /boot/user-data --metadata|-m  Copy this cloud-init config file to /boot/meta-data
+  --clusterlab|-l Start Cluster-Lab on boot: true or false --userdata|-u   Copy this cloud-init file to /boot/user-data --metadata|-m   Copy this cloud-init file to /boot/meta-data

 ```